 - For Social Science majors, 6 upper level credits (numbered 2000-4999) must be taken in Humanities or Natural/Mathematical Sciences.
-This includes the following departments in the College of Liberal Arts: Arabic, Chinese, English, French, German, Greek (Ancient), Greek and Roman Classics, Hebrew, Hindi, Italian, Japanese, Latin, Philosophy, Religion, Russian, and Spanish as well as the Department of Art History in the Tyler School of Art, or any department in the College of Science and Technology.
+This includes the following departments in the College of Liberal Arts: Arabic, Chinese, English, French, German, Greek (Ancient), Greek and Roman Classics, Hebrew, Hindi, Italian, Japanese, Latin, Philosophy, Religion, Russian, and Spanish as well as the Department of Art History in the Tyler School of Art and Architecture, or any department in the College of Science and Technology.

 - A minimum GPA of 2.0, cumulatively, in CLA/CST coursework, and in the major.

 - Only courses in which a student receives a grade of at least C- can satisfy GenEd, major, minor, or CLA Foreign Language and Global Studies requirements.

 - All students in the College of Liberal Arts are required to take a 1 credit seminar in professional development.
 CLA 1002 Professional Development for Liberal Arts Majors is the appropriate course option for this major.
 Other courses that fulfill this requirement may be found on the CLA College Requirements page.
 Only one course in this category may count towards graduation.

 - Foreign Language/Global Studies Requirements:

 - All students must complete or test out of the first and second levels of a foreign language - these courses are numbered 1001 and 1002;